 Tips for Taking the COMPASS

-In order to do as well as possible, you are encouraged to review sample questions prior to taking the test.
+You will benefit by doing your best on the placement test because your scores will determine your placement in English, reading and math.
+In order to do as well as possible, you are encouraged to review all the information below prior to taking the test.
 It is also strongly recommended that you complete the placement test in two separate sessions.
 Trying to complete all three subtests at the same time can cause fatigue and result in lower scores.

 Placement testing is required for all students who do not have ACT scores, or their ACT scores are older than 2 years.
 Placement testing is also required for transfer students who have not taken English and/or math in college and for students pursuing certain allied health programs.
 Students are allowed to take the COMPASS test a second time at a later date if they feel they can raise their scores.
 (Exception: If you are interested in Nursing or Surgical Technology, do NOT repeat any COMPASS subtests).

 Please note that if you are an English as a Second Language student and prefer or feel you need to take the ESL version of the grammar part on the COMPASS exam, it is available.
 Please let testing staff know if you are interested.

 The COMPASS is administered at the following times:

 After reviewing above, take a moment to review sample problems from the COMPASS exam, provided by the company that makes COMPASS.

 The math portion of the COMPASS exam will begin with College Algebra topics and adapt to the knowledge of the student.
 All questions are multiple choice.
 It is recommended that all students visit the sites below to review for this exam.
 It is recommended that all students visit the sites below to review for this exam.